jipiboily/naive/README.md

   - releases
     - one directory per release, with the SHA1 as the name, containing the app's source for that release (this might actually be useless, but let's do it for now.)

+## HOWTOS

+### Install

+### Create a new app

+- ...
+- To setup environment variables, create a file a `app.env` file at the root of the project's directory on the PaaS: `sudo vi /paas/apps/my-vocal-blorgh/app.env`.
+Each line will be used as is and should respect the "ENV_VAR=VALUE" format, no comment allowed or anything else.
+- ...

 ## Some cool ideas I will probably not do:

 - client tool to